RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Held
       - The joint judges found the requisite authority within s 198AHA of the Migration Act 1958 (Cth), which authorised the executive to participate in the detention regime on Nauru for the purposes of facilitating the offshore processing of the claims of alien asylum seeker
       - Gordon J in dissent found that the law impermissibly authorised punitive detention.
       - As the Commonwealth had funded, caused, procured and effectively controlled the circumstances of the detention.
-She accordingly found that the “Commonwealth detained the Plaintiff on Nauru” (at 152 and 154)
+She accordingly found that the "Commonwealth detained the Plaintiff on Nauru" (at 152 and 154)
   - Alien def
     - An "alien" for the purposes of the Australian Constitution refers to a person who is not an Australian citizen, encompassing those who owe allegiance to a foreign sovereign.
 ## Week 8: Inconsistency of Laws

-- What is a ‘Law’?
+- What is a 'Law'?
   - S 109 of constitution
     - Ex parte McLean (1930) 43 CLR 472
       - Dixon J explained (at 484) that inconsistency arises between the Commonwealth statute which empowers the arbitration of an award, and the relevant State provisions, rather than between the award itself and the State law
     - Administrative orders made under the authority of Commonwealth legislation are not treated as laws for s 109 purposes, and will not override State laws.
-    -  Section 109 prescribes that an inconsistent State law will be “invalid to the extent of the inconsistency”.
+    -  Section 109 prescribes that an inconsistent State law will be "invalid to the extent of the inconsistency".
       - The inconsistent provisions in a State Act can occasionally be severed for inconsistency (see [1.235]).
         - However, if the provisions are not severable, the whole Act is deemed inoperative ab initio, or from the date that the inconsistency arose.
       - Wenn v Attorney-General for Victoria (1948) 77 CLR 84,
         - where the High Court found inconsistency between State and federal legislation regulating employment for returned military personnel.
-    - State laws struck down for inconsistency under s 109 may “revive” if the relevant Commonwealth law is repealed.
+    - State laws struck down for inconsistency under s 109 may "revive" if the relevant Commonwealth law is repealed.
       - The State Parliament is not required to re-enact the dormant law in order to restore its application if the source of the inconsistency is removed or modified.
         - Carter v Egg and Egg Pulp Marketing Board (Vic) (1942) 66 CLR 557
         - Butler v Attorney-General (Vic) (1961) 106 CLR 268
 - Tests for inconsistency
   - As a starting point to any inquiry into the matter of inconsistency, it must be established that valid laws are in fact operative on the subject matter in question
   - Three principal tests or approaches to inconsistency have evolved over the past century:
-    - the “simultaneous obedience” test,
+    - the "simultaneous obedience" test,
-    - the “conferral of rights” test
+    - the "conferral of rights" test
-    - the “cover the field” test.
+    - the "cover the field" test.
-  - the “simultaneous obedience” test,
+  - the "simultaneous obedience" test,
     - The earliest interpretations of s 109 restricted findings of inconsistency to situations where it was impossible to obey both the State law and the Commonwealth law, which arises when one law commands what the other forbids, or when one law compels disobedience of the other.
       - R v Licensing Court of Brisbane; Ex parte Daniell (1920) 28 CLR
     - The simultaneous obedience test arose in McBain v Victoria (2000) 99 FCR 116